arangodb/docs/3.8/arangosearch-analyzers.md

 are not permitted.

 The input data is provided to the query via a bind parameter `@param`.
 It is always a string.
-The query result should be a string, `null` or an array of strings (and `null`s).
+The query result will be converted according to `returnType` parameter value.

+{% hint 'information' %}
+If `returntType` is `"number"` or `"bool"` there is no need to use custom analyzer via `ANALYZER()` function in your queries.
+Numerics and booleans will be available the same way as if these values were directly in indexed documents.
+{% endhint %}

 The *properties* allowed for this Analyzer are an object with the following
 attributes: